luknoj/NativeFrom/README.md

 react-native run-ios
 ```

-To run test you can use:
+To run all tests you can use:

 ```
 npm test
 ```

-Or if you want to run separate test:
+Or if you want to run separate tests:
 ```
 npm test COMPONENT_NAME
 ```